How Does FAFSA Work?

-If you have a high school diploma or a General Equivalency Diploma (GED), or completed high school in a home school setting approved under state law, and meet any of the following requirements, you are eligible to complete the FAFSA:
+You're eligible to complete the FAFSA if you have a high school diploma or a General Equivalency Diploma (GED), or you've completed high school in a home school setting approved under state law, and meet any of the following requirements:

-- A person with refugee status, victim of human trafficking and who has been granted political asylum.
+- a person with refugee status or victim of human trafficking who has been granted asylum.

-If your FAFSA qualifies you for federal grants, loans or work-study programs, that money is disbursed directly to your school.
-With grants or loans, your school will apply that money toward your tuition, fees and (if you live on campus) room and board.
+If your FAFSA qualifies you for federal grants, loans, or work-study programs, that money is disbursed directly to your school.
+With grants or loans, your school will apply that money toward your tuition, fees, and room and board (if you live on campus).
 Your school will notify you each time money is disbursed to cover expenses, typically twice a year.
-Any money that is left over will be paid to you to use for other expenses associated with school.
-You may be able to choose how that money is paid to you: via check, cash, a credit to your bank account or a prepaid debit or ATM card.
+Any money left over will be paid to you to use for other expenses associated with school.
+You may be able to choose how you receive that money: via check, cash, a credit to your bank account, or a prepaid debit or ATM card.

 If you qualify for a work-study program, your school will pay you directly unless you request that money be applied to your student account.

 Go here for help filling out the FAFSA